 The possibilities are endless when baking donuts.
 Whatever you can think up, you can bake.
 In our house chocolate is always a hit.
 We also like spicy.
 Have you ever tried the Starbucks Chile Mocha or the Lindt Excellence Chili?

 Combining our favourite flavours of coffee and chocolate, adding some heat from Aleppo chilies, tasty donuts are only minutes away.
 Dipped in a chocolate milk glaze, these are the perfect afternoon treat.

 If you haven’t already tried baking donuts at home, get some donut pans and experiment.
 You won’t be disappointed.
 Fresh donuts are always a hit.

 Coming home from school, an afternoon coffee break, or even to say “I Love You”, these Gluten Free Baked Chocolate Chile Mocha Donuts will win them over every time!!

 Be sure to sign up for my WEEKLY NEWSLETTER so you never miss a recipe.
-Added bonus you get a FREE copy of my ebook too.
+Added bonus you get a FREE printable too.

 Looking for another great gluten free treat?
 Try some Hemp Heart Cookies.